 Cashmere is one of the softest, warmest and longest-lasting natural fibers on the market.
 It is said to be eight times warmer and eight times softer than sheep wool.
 When Spring comes, the Hircus goats are skilfully and carefully hand combed by nomadic herders.
 They harvest the wonderful and unbelievably soft cashmere undercoat, which forms the goats' winter insulation.
 The high Mongolian Plateau knows one of the coldest winter season in the world and any animal that lives there is a marvel of adaptation.
 These goats shed this insulation layer to be able to deal with the harsh winter.

 From 17 different provinces in Mongolia, cashmere fibers were gathered and compared by researchers in a joint project.
 A remarkable variety in quality, texture and colour was found in the samples.
 'From pristine white via beige to deep dark brown, we even found cashmere with a bluish shade', says Naratogtokh Davaajav of the Mongolian Textile Institute.
 'Now, we are encouraging our design students and the industry to make use of these natural colour shades.'

 Craftscurator has recently started a new project in Mongolia, and is now working with 11 textile companies in the wool and cashmere industry to develop new product ranges.
 These products will not just stand out in the market, the exporters are also working on making these products more sustainable.
 Some companies are improving conditions for herders or their workers, others are experimenting with natural dyes, or are re-using left-over material.
-The results of this project 'Sustainable Design', initiated by CBI in collaboration with the University of Science and Technology of Ulaan Bataar, the Mongolian Textile Institute and the Mongolian Wool and Cashmere Association, will be launched late 2017.
+The results of this project 'Sustainable Design', initiated by CBI in collaboration with the University of Science and Technology of Ulaan Bataar, the Mongolian Textile Institute and the Mongolian Wool and Cashmere Association, will be launched early 2018.